Ny0n/TanksAI/README.md

 3D top down Tank shooter game with AI

 ## Context
-This game has been made for educational purpose in Gaming Campus school.
+This game has been made for educational purpose during the first year of the Msc Video Game programming in Gaming Campus with the supervision of Matthieu GOLSENNE.

+#### Objective
-The main focus was to learn about AI on Unity.
+Learn about AI on Unity.

-This project was made with the help of my classmates Lionel JANIN and Flavien MERITTO
+#### Technology used
+Unity 2020.3
+C++

+#### Group
+Flavien MERITTO
+Lionel JANIN
+Killian PEREZ (myself)

+#### Time to realize it
+1 month

 ## Acquired skills
 - A*, Dijkstra algorithms